T$^\star$: Progressive Block Scaling for Masked Diffusion Language Models Through Trajectory Aware Reinforcement Learning: Experiments

 Figure~\ref{fig:tracerl_val_curve} plots MATH500 validation accuracy throughout training for the 1.7B model.
 While \sysname~remains relatively stable across stages, the direct \textsc{TraceRL} baseline exhibits abrupt collapses: a sharp drop occurs during the $B{=}8$ stage (from $\sim$56\% to the low-40\% range), and another collapse appears near the end of the $B{=}16$ stage (down to $\sim$30\%).
 We find this instability is highly sensitive to initialization at the target block size: applying \textsc{TraceRL} directly on the \textbf{\texttt{SDAR-1.7B-Chat-b8}} checkpoint collapses, whereas continuing \textsc{TraceRL} at $B{=}8$ starting from a \textsc{TraceRL}-trained $B{=}4$ diffusion policy (our stage transition) remains stable.
 A plausible explanation is that larger-block \textbf{\texttt{SDAR}} checkpoints operate under weaker conditioning contexts (cf.\ Eq.~\ref{eq:mdm_random_mask_loss}) and thus start from a lower-confidence regime, yielding noisier rollouts and higher-variance advantage estimates; when such advantages are broadcast to many tokens per denoising step, ratio-based updates can trigger likelihood drift and collapse, consistent with the Lazy Likelihood-Displacement ``death spiral'' analysis for GRPO-style training \cite{deng2025grpo_collapse,gao2025soft}.

 Figure~\ref{fig:tstar-full} shows that, across different model sizes, \sysname~consistently matches or exceeds the performance of the base models and \textsc{TraceRL} at the same block size on \textsc{MATH500}, GSM8K, and AIME24.
 When we expand the block size, the base models generally show a downward trend, while \sysname~remains more stable and achieves the strongest results at most evaluated block sizes; \textsc{TraceRL} often improves over the base model at smaller blocks but is typically below \sysname~at larger blocks.
-Unless otherwise noted, all scores are reported for the checkpoint that attains the best validation accuracy on \textsc{MATH500} during training (and are then evaluated on \textsc{MATH500}, GSM8K, and AIME24).
+All scores below are reported for the single checkpoint selected by the protocol in Sec.~3.1.
 The exact scores can be found in Table~\ref{tab:sdtstar_block_scaling} and Appendix~\ref{app:full-results}.